Signal Processor¶

 from mrsimulator import signal_processor as sp

-# Create a new SignalProcessor object
+# Create a new SignalProcessor instance

 processor = sp.SignalProcessor()